broseph314/ledger-app/README.md

     "amount": float,                         // dollar value of transactions "date": string,                          // [OPTIONAL] datetime of transaction - leaving blank will default to now() when processed
-    "description": string,                   // [OPTIONAL] brief description of the transaction "ledger_id": int,                        // the ledger being posted to - this "frequency": string,                     // [OPTIONAL] if this is a recurring transaction, how often it should be processed.
+    "description": string,                   // [OPTIONAL] brief description of the transaction "ledger_id": int,                        // the ledger being posted to - this needs to be a ledger that exists in the app (you can look at the sample data in the /balance endpoint)
+    "frequency": string,                     // [OPTIONAL] if this is a recurring transaction, how often it should be processed.
 Can be 'weekly','fortnightly','monthly','yearly'
     "end_date": string                       // [OPTIONAL - BUT REQUIRED IF FREQUENCY IS GIVEN] when the recurring transaction will finish
 ```